onyx-platform/onyx/doc/user-guide/flow-conditions.md

 ### Summary

 Workflows specify the structure of your computation as a directed, acyclic graph.
 A workflow describes all *possible* routes that a segment can take as it enters your workflow.
-On the other hand, we often have the need to articulate how an *individual* segment moves throughout your workflow.
+On the other hand, we often have the need to specify how an *individual* segment moves throughout your workflow.
 Many times, a segment conditionally moves from one task to another.
 This is a concept that Onyx takes apart and turns into its own idea, independent of the rest of your computation.
 They're called Flow Conditions.
+It should be mentioned straight away that Flow Conditions are entirely optional, and your program can ignore them entirely if you'd like.
+Omitting them leads to the default behavior, which sends a segment to all immediate downstream tasks.

 ### Motivating Example